- password: option not available in "non-native" users

 - last name: idem

-#2 Updated by Roman E. about 7 years ago
+#2 Updated by Roman E. over 7 years ago

 I've been searching a correct fix for this.